 Please Note: Students should expect to devote 1 to 2 hours of work time outside of class hours for every hour of scheduled studio time.

-Book Discussion: "The Geography of Nowhere" [Individual] 5%
+Book Discussion: [Individual] 5%

 • Each student will serve as a discussion leader for a class book discussion, identifying the main themes of their chapter and developing discussion questions.